shilvasad/Suyena/README.md

   - **Performance Auditing:** Lighthouse
   - **Accessibility Guidelines:** Web Accessibility Initiative (WAI)
   - **Internationalization (i18n):** Internationalization and localization practices

+## Design & Architecture Principles

+The system is designed with the following principles to ensure maintainability, scalability, and adaptability:

+- **Domain Driven Design:** A software design approach that emphasizes collaboration between technical and domain experts to create a model that reflects the business domain.
+[Learn more](https://en.wikipedia.org/wiki/Domain-driven_design)
+- **Clean Architecture:** This architecture emphasizes separation of concerns, making the system easier to test, maintain, and adapt to changing requirements.
+[Learn more](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)
+- **Hexagonal Architecture:** A design pattern that promotes a clear separation between the core application logic and external systems, making the application more maintainable and testable.
+[Learn more](https://alistair.cockburn.us/hexagonal-architecture/)
+- **Layered Architecture:** This pattern separates concerns into different layers (e.g., presentation, business logic, data access) to improve maintainability and scalability.
+[Learn more](https://en.wikipedia.org/wiki/Multitier_architecture)
+- **Microservices:** A software development technique where the application is structured as a collection of small, independent services that communicate over APIs, enabling scalability, flexibility, and easier maintenance.
+[Learn more](https://microservices.io/)
+- **Event-Driven Architecture:** This architecture enables the system to react to events in real-time, improving responsiveness and scalability.
+[Learn more](https://en.wikipedia.org/wiki/Event-driven_architecture)
+- **API-First Architecture:** This approach ensures that APIs are designed and documented before implementation, enabling better collaboration, consistency, and scalability.
+It is applied in this project to ensure seamless integration across platforms and services.
+[Learn more](https://www.postman.com/api-first/)
+- **Feature-Driven Development:** This approach focuses on delivering small, valuable features to the user, allowing for continuous improvement and feedback.
+[Learn more](https://en.wikipedia.org/wiki/Feature-driven_development)
+- **Continuous Integration & Continuous Deployment (CI/CD):** This approach automates the build, test, and deployment process, ensuring that changes are delivered quickly and reliably.
+[Learn more](https://www.atlassian.com/continuous-delivery/ci-vs-cd)

 ## Contributing